Vafdaf12/objectdb-gradle/README.md

 # ObjectDB+Gradle Template
 This is a starter project for working with ObjectDB and Gradle.
+The code is mainly adapted from the [ObjectDB Maven Example](https://www.objectdb.com/tutorial/jpa/start/maven) to work with Gradle, with some slight improvements.

 ## Running
 To run the application, run